EliedersonLinhares/SpringBoot-CookieAuth/README.md

 Note: Database already running, where you have to create a new Schema with name int the application.properties file, my case is `security_example`

-## What can implemented in future versions

--Use the role system in frontend
--Make page with data of user profile
--Use form restrictions on login page

 ## References

 Bezkoder - (https://www.bezkoder.com/spring-boot-login-example-mysql/)